Download Latest Version SPPAS-4.28-2025-08-16.zip (150.8 MB)

 Overview

-SPPAS - the automatic annotation and analyses of speech, is a scientific computer software package developed and maintained by Brigitte Bigi, researcher in Computer Science at the "Laboratoire Parole et Langage", in Aix-en-Provence, France.
+SPPAS - the automatic annotation and analysis of speech, is a scientific computer software package developed and maintained by Brigitte Bigi, researcher in Computer Science at the "Laboratoire Parole et Langage", in Aix-en-Provence, France.

 The software is primarily utilized for the annotation, segmentation, and analysis of recordings, facilitating the study of various aspects of phonetics and linguistics.